Railway signalling in New Zealand: The Tyer Tablet system

-Initially each section was issued with 24 tablets for a block section, often increased to 30.
+Initially, each section was issued with 24 tablets for a block section, often increased to 30.
 Occasionally tablets were lost, e.g. Tawa Flat-Porirua in 1932, and the section then operated with 29 tablets.
 In 1954 at Okahukura a tablet porter put the tablet on the shovelling plate.
-When the driver asked “Where’s the biscuit (pill, apple)?” it had been shovelled into the firebox, and someone (who?) was fined a week’s wage (£5 or $10).
+When the driver asked "Where's the biscuit (pill, apple)?" it had been shovelled into the firebox, and someone (who?) was fined a week's wage (£5 or $10).
 The number of tablets in each exchanger was kept at five or more.
 On sections where banking engines were used in one direction e.g. Owhango-Raurimu a linesman would periodically transfer tablets to the other end (the banker would assist a train but then return solo but light to the other end.
-Some places had a weekly “jigger” trip to return a tablet; e.g. Mangaroa (between Upper Hutt and Kaitoke) and Canterbury (Rakaia to Bankside).
+Some places had a weekly "jigger" trip to return a tablet; e.g. Mangaroa (between Upper Hutt and Kaitoke) and Canterbury (Rakaia to Bankside).

 Station equipment was powered by 12 to 20 Leclanché cells which provided 18 to 30 volts, and stations were connected by a single-wire earth return circuit.

-The Tablet system was “labour-intensive and time-consuming”.
+The Tablet system was "labour-intensive and time-consuming".
 The staff at each station had to communicate by bell signals before the tablet was changed by the engine staff.

 Each tablet-station required three (tablet) porters and a station-master, often at isolated locations in the country, with each having a NZR staff house.
-Some tablet stations required four porters, eg Plimmerton and Tawa.
+Some tablet stations required four porters, e.g. Plimmerton and Tawa.
 When the Wellington-Paekakariki section was double-tracked apart from the single-track North-South Junction part, it was estimated in 1948 that tablet working of the whole section required 19 staff and 11 staff houses at an annual cost of £12,614 ($25,228).
 CTC working required 8 staff and 4 staff houses, at an estimated cost of £7246 ($14,492).
 Staffing could be reduced by combining two sections at slack times at a switchout station; holiday switchout stations were used where occasionally a number of trains were stopping near (say) a race-course or stock sale yards.

 The last line to use the tablet system was the Wairarapa Line: The last tablet used on the New Zealand Railways allowed train 1602 (Wellington – Masterton morning Wairarapa Connection) to travel between Featherston and Masterton on the Wairarapa Line on Monday 4 July 1994.
 Even though the Masterton to Woodville tablet sections survived a few days longer, trains ran on a safe all where Train Control could allow a train to run without a tablet.
 The sections were: